kevingosse/Silhouette/README.md

 }
 ```

-You also need to expose a `DllGetClassObject` method that will be called by the .NET runtime when initializing the profiler.
+The `Profiler` attribute triggers a source-generator that emits the proper `DllGetClassObject` function and validates that the user is using the matching guid for the profiler.
+Alternatively, you can manually implement a `DllGetClassObject` method that will be called by the .NET runtime when initializing the profiler.
 Use the built-in `ClassFactory` implementation and give it an instance of your `CorProfiler` class.

 ```csharp
 using Silhouette;